tehokang/sedec-2.0-java/README.md

 After building a target, release-arib-example-decoder via Eclipse(or ANT), you can run with a parameter as section path dumped.

-* 1st case of run
+* 1st method of run
 <pre>
 $cd bin
 $java -classpath . zexamples.decoder.AribTableDecoder ../tables-dumped/arib/b39/ait/mh-ait.bin
 </pre>

-* 2nd case of run
+* 2nd method of run
 <pre>
 $cd dist
-$java -jar sedec2-2.0-example-arib-decoder.jar ../tables-dumped/arib/b39/ait/mh-ait.bin
+$java -jar sedec2-2.0-example-arib-decoder.jar ../tables-dumped/arib/b10/pat/pat_dump_0
 </pre>

 As a result, the example will show up like below,